-All this is a demonstration of Paul's words, "Do we then make void the law through faith?
-God forbid: yea, we establish the law."
-Rom. iii.
-31. To "make void" the law is not to abolish it, for no man can abolish the law of God; yet the Psalmist says that it has been made void (Ps. cxix.
-126).
-To make void the law of God is something more than to claim that it is of no consequence.
-It is to show by the life that it is considered of no consequence.
+All this is a demonstration of Paul's words:

+Do we then make void the law through faith?
+God forbid; yea, we establish the law.

+To "make void" the law is not to abolish it, for no man can abolish the law of God, yet the Psalmist says that it has been made void:

+It is time for You, Lord, to work: for they have made void your law.

+To make void the law of God is something more than to claim that it is of no consequence; it is to show by the life that it is considered of no consequence.
 A man makes the law of God void when he allows it to have no power in his life.
 In short, to make void the law of God is to break it; but the law itself remains the same whether it is kept or not.
 Making it void affects only the individual.

-Therefore, when the apostle says that we do not make void the law of God by faith, but that, on the contrary, we establish it, he means that faith does not lead to violation of the law, but to obedience.
+Therefore, when the apostle says that we do not make void the law of God by faith, but that, on the contrary, we establish it, he means that faith does not lead to violation of the law but to obedience.
 No, we should not say that faith leads to obedience, but that faith itself obeys.
 Faith establishes the law in the heart.

-"Faith is the substance of things hoped for."
+Faith is the substance of things hoped for.

 If the thing hoped for be righteousness, faith establishes it.
-Instead of faith leading to antinomianism, it is the only thing that is contrary to antinomianism.
+Instead of faith leading to Antinomianism, it is the only thing that is contrary to Antinomianism.
 It matters not how much a person boasts in the law of God; if he rejects or ignores implicit faith in Christ, he is in no better state than the man who directly assails the law.
-The man of faith is the only one who truly honours the law of God.
-Without faith it is impossible to please God (Heb. xi.
-6); with it, all things are possible (Mark ix.
-23).
+The man of faith is the only one who truly honors the law of God.

+Without faith it is impossible to please God.

+But with it,